StanWijn/shiny-des/README.md

 -Days to simulate

 The DES OR Shiny represents an older version.
-The OR DES Stan v1.R is the most advanced DES model in this example (without shiny application).
+The OR DES v1.R is the most advanced DES model in this example (without shiny application).
 NOTE: This model only uses fictional data and is for education purposes only!
 Results have not been verified or represent reality.